mistyskye/mistyskye.github.io/_posts/2023-01-27-avatarexport.md

 layout: post
 title:  "Avatar Export"
 excerpt_separator: <!--more-->
-tags: export blender
+tags: ["export", "blender"]
 ---

 # Avatar Export workflow

-Generally, exporting avatars to Unity is tiresome, non-reproducible and destructive.
+Generally, exporting avatars from Blender for Unity is tiresome, non-reproducible and destructive.
 I used to create a copy of my current blend file, apply all modifiers manually, select everything and export to fbx for Unity.
 If I had to change something in Blender, I had to go back into the original file, make my changes and then repeat the new file > apply > export cycle.

 <!--more-->
 ## How to prep and export a model from Blender in just a few clicks